Consumer Credit Act 1974: Regulated agreements

 A regulated consumer credit agreement is defined as an agreement between two parties, one of whom (the debtor) is an individual, and the other of whom (the creditor) is "any other person", in which the creditor provides the debtor with credit not exceeding £5,000 (this figure was subsequently increased to £25,000 and under the Consumer Credit Act 2006 there is no upper limit).
 An exception to this definition is so-called "exempt agreements", which are agreements made where the creditor is a land improvement company, a charity, a friendly society, a trade union, an insurance company or "a body corporate named or specifically referred to in any public general Act".
-The definition of "agreement" is given as any discussion which produces a legal relationship; a contract.
-As such the decision of courts as to whether an agreement constituted an "agreement" under the Act rests with English contract law, and is not discussed within the Act.
-In many cases this is largely academic, however, since unless one party tries to contest the existence of a contract any agreement can proceed regardless of its validity under contract law.

-"Individual" is defined as including a partnership or other unincorporated body, but not corporations registered at Companies House or created by an Act of Parliament or Royal Charter, such as the BBC.
-The definition also excludes "corporations sole", such as certain government ministers and bishops.
-Under the Industrial and Provident Societies Act 1965, industrial and provident societies are considered corporate bodies and thus excluded from the Act, but friendly societies and trade unions are unincorporated and thus qualify.
-In contrast, however, the definition of "person" includes both individuals and incorporated bodies.

 A regulated consumer hire agreement is defined as an agreement between two bodies, one of whom (the hirer) is an individual, and the other of whom, (the owner) is a person, by which goods are loaned to the hirer for use without an option to purchase.
 The agreement must be "capable of subsisting" for longer than three months, not require the hirer to make payments of more than £5,000 total and not be an "exempt agreement".
 "Goods" are defined as chattels personal, with "capable of subsisting" simply meaning that the agreement does not restrict the time limit of use to less than three months.
 The agreement does not have to exceed three months, but the option to do so must be given by one party.

+An "individual" (i.e., a debtor enjoying the protections of the act) is defined so as to include unincorporated associations and small partnerships.
+Lending to a corporation of any sort (including a "corporation sole") is unaffected.
+Registered societies are corporate bodies, but trade unions and many friendly societies are unincorporated, and thus qualify.
+By contrast, the definition of "person" (i.e., a creditor) includes both individuals and incorporated bodies.

+The definition of "agreement" is given as any discussion which produces a legal relationship; a contract].
+As such the decision of courts as to whether an agreement constituted an "agreement" under the act rests with English common law, and thus is not discussed within the act.
+In many cases this is largely academic, however, since unless one party tries to contest the existence of a contract, any agreement can proceed regardless of its validity under English contract law.